AlexCharlton/gl-utils/README.md

 Returns the fixnum or flonum of the given size located at byte `K` of the given bytevector.
 These functions are unsafe, so be sure `K` is a valid location in the bytevector.

+    [procedure] (bytevector–>pointer BYTEVECTOR)

+Returns the pointer to `BYTEVECTOR`’s data.usage

     [procedure] (bytevector-append BYTEVECTOR .
 BYTEVECTORSS)

 Returns a newly allocated bytevector whose elements are the concatenation of the elements in the given bytevectors.
-If only one element is given, it is assumed that it is a list of bytevectors.
+If only one argument is passed to `bytevector-append`, it is assumed that it is a list of bytevectors.

     [procedure] (bytevector-copy BYTEVECTOR [START] [END])